A Vet's Review of ASPCA Pet Insurance

 To get the most from this review, please read the Guide to Pet Insurance first.

-For a detailed look at ASPCA, see ASPCA's Comparison Sheet.
+For a detailed look at ASPCA, see the ASPCA Pet Insurance Comparison Sheet.

 Overview

-This review refers to the following plans: Level 2, Level 3, and Level 4.
+This review refers to the following plan: Complete Coverage.

 Coverage Overview

-In general, ASPCA / Hartville / PetsHealth Pet Insurance covers diagnostics and lab tests, surgery, treatments, hospitalization, and prescription medications for accidents/injuries and illnesses as long as the condition is not pre-existing, has not occurred during the waiting period, and you have not reached your maximum payout.
+In general, ASPCA Pet Insurance covers examinations, diagnostics and lab tests, surgery, treatments, hospitalization, and prescription medications for accidents/injuries and illnesses as long as the condition is not pre-existing, has not occurred during the waiting period, and you have not reached your maximum payout.

 Coverage For Chronic Diseases & Continual Coverage For Chronic Diseases